mik3ds/mik3ds.github.io/_posts/2020-5-20-Jekyll-Now.md

 Now imagine how long this would’ve been if I had used Wordpress...

+If you enjoyed reading this please let me know on [Twitter](https://twitter.com/mikecdev1).

 For more of the techincal nitty gritty, take a look at [Build A Blog With Jekyll And GitHub Pages](https://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/) over at Smashing Magazine.